This post may contain affiliate links. Please read our disclosure policy.

 5. Working in small batches, drop a few tortilla wedges into the hot oil being sure they’re not overlapping.
 Cook for about 2 minutes until they’re crispy and golden brown.

-6. Using a slotted spoon or spider, transfer the chips to the paper towel-lined plate and sprinkle immediately with salt.
+6. Transfer the chips to the paper towel-lined plate with a slotted spoon or wire spider and sprinkle immediately with salt.

 7. Repeat with the remaining tortillas until all the chips have been cooked.